Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 ![Screenshot](https://user-images.githubusercontent.com/32223677/33509171-23f37aea-d6b4-11e7-928d-76713da275db.png)

+* **Activity 2:** Met the professor to understand his perspective on the MVP we created.
+This meeting helped us in understanding how we can group the data based on the continents and see a trend in the data.
+Also, analyzing the factors such as effect of corruption on the Foreign Direct Investment (FDI) could be really interesting.

+**Day 6:**

+* **Activity 1:** Improving the visualization so as to provide better insights.

 **Advantages:**
 * This visualization helps to see the trend and relationship between Corruption Perception Index and Reality.
 * This helped in proving that CPI matches Reality.